amitmurmu12360/Hotel-Cancellation-/README.md

 # Hotel-Cancellation-
-buisness req - to know the reasons behind the cancellatio of hotel rooms step- loading dataset, performing EDA, analysing the dataset, cleaning, ploting different graphs, comming to the conclusion & creating report.
+buisness req - to know the reasons behind the cancellation of hotel rooms? step- loading dataset on jupyter notebook, performing EDA, analysing the dataset, cleaning, ploting different graphs, comming to the conclusion & created report.